NocturnalLyfe/REPO-SpeechToText/README.md

 3. Keep the original folder name (don't rename it)
 4. The mod will automatically detect and use it!

-**Tip:** You can have multiple models installed - the mod will use the first one it finds in the priority order above.
+**Tip:** You can have multiple models installed - the mod will let you select which one you want to use ingame.

-**Warning:** Changing to larger models will cause lag and is only recommended for users with stronger devices.
+**Warning:** Changing to larger models will take some time depending on the size and your device.
+Only recommended for stronger devices.

 ## Troubleshooting